Zirconium419122/Photon-ray-tracer/README.md

 6. **Advanced Lighting Models:** Implement more sophisticated lighting models, such as physically-based rendering (PBR) and global illumination.

-7. **A Camera System:** Implement a camera system for the movement of the camera through the scene and settings like fov, focal length, and depth of field.
+7. **Camera System:** Implement a camera system for the movement of the camera through the scene and settings like fov, focal length, and depth of field.

+8. **Scene Editor:** Implement a scene editor where you can add and adjust the size and material of the objects in the scene.

 ### How to Contribute